 The Investment Manager manages the Master Fund's portfolio with a view towards managing liquidity and maintaining a high investment level and maximizing capital appreciation.

 Accordingly, the Investment Manager may make investments and commitments based, in part, on anticipated future distributions from investments.
 The Investment Manager also takes other anticipated cash flows into account, such as those relating to new subscriptions, the tender of Units by Investors and any distributions made to Investors.
 The Investment Manager intends to use a range of techniques to reduce the risk associated with the Master Fund's investment strategy.
-From time to time, these techniques may include, without limitation: (i) diversifying commitments across several geographies and vintage years; (ii) allocating capital among primary investments, secondary investments, and co-investment opportunities; (iii) actively managing cash and liquid assets; (iv) actively monitoring cash flows; (v) seeking to establish a credit line to provide liquidity to satisfy tender requests and capital call obligations, consistent with the limitations and requirements of the 1940 Act; (vi) seeking to invest in ETFs, cash, and short-term securities to provide liquidity to satisfy tender requests and capital calls, consistent with the limitations and requirements of the 1940 Act; and (vii) seeking the use of derivative instruments, primarily equity options and swaps, for hedging purposes to help protect the value of its ETF investments.
+From time to time, these techniques may include, without limitation: (i) diversifying commitments across several geographies and vintage years; (ii) allocating capital among primary investments, secondary investments, and co-investment opportunities; (iii) actively managing cash and liquid assets; (iv) actively monitoring cash flows; (v) seeking to establish a credit line to provide liquidity to satisfy tender requests and capital call obligations, consistent with the limitations and requirements of the 1940 Act; (vi) seeking to invest in ETFs, cash, and short-term securities to provide liquidity to satisfy tender requests of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitation is a seeking the limitation of the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and capital calls, consistent with the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) seeking the limitations and requirements of the 1940 Act; and (vii) se use of derivative instruments, primarily equity options and swaps, for hedging purposes to help protect the value of its ETF investments.